Rapid Prototyping, Soft Tech, Physical Interaction Design

 Process & Role

 The initial design phase of the haptic compass focused on selecting the optimal location on the human body for the haptic interface.
-Through body storming sessions, researchers tested various body parts by simulating haptic feedback patterns during walking and running.
+We tested various body parts by simulating haptic feedback patterns during walking and running.
 While palms and forearms initially showed promise, they posed challenges due to their movement and orientation variability.
-The back emerged as the most effective location due to its stable position and ample surface area, enabling clear and consistent haptic feedback.
-This choice also minimized user variability and allowed for versatile two-dimensional haptic encoding.

 Summary & Closing Thoughts